SUBSCRIBE TO OUR FREE NEWSLETTER

 The wave of support comes ahead of a critical June 30 deadline, on which Greece is due to pay 1.6 billion euros to the IMF.
 If creditors refuse to release bail-out funds by that time, Greece risks defaulting on its debts, possibly spurring an exit from the European Union.

 On Monday, officials held an emergency meeting at which the Greek government reportedly delivered a last-minute list of reform proposals.
-According to Guardian journalist Jennifer Rankin, who is following the talks in Brussels, the Syriza government may have backed down on some of its earlier "sticking points," including raising tax rates and making changes to the country's pension system.
-Another meeting is set for Thursday, during which officials say they are still hopeful an agreement can be reached.
+According to Guardian journalist Jennifer Rankin, following the talks in Brussels, the Syriza government may have backed down on some of its earlier "sticking points," including raising tax rates and changing the country's pension system.
+Another meeting is set for Thursday, during which officials say they still hope to reach an agreement.

 Our work is licensed under Creative Commons (CC BY-NC-ND 3.0).
 Feel free to republish and share widely.